 Autoimmune disease is an “invisible epidemic.”
-Despite affecting at least 16% of Americans, more than cancer and heart disease, immune-mediated conditions remain under-recognized, under-researched, under-diagnosed and under-treated.
+These disorders affect at least as many Americans as cancer and heart disease.
+Despite this, immune-mediated conditions remain under-recognized, under-researched, under-diagnosed and under-treated.
 Therefore, we at Your Autoimmunity Connection want to increase awareness and connect patients, families and caregivers with useful resources.
 So, we publish a series of “Spotlights” on autoimmune diseases and other conditions linked to immune dysfunction.
 This post shines a spotlight on Myasthenia Gravis (MG).

 A Note to Caregivers

-Given that the primary symptoms are muscle weakness, sometimes crippling, many MG patients must rely on caregivers to get them through flares.
+The primary symptoms of MG are muscle weakness, sometimes crippling.
+Therefore, MG patients rely on caregivers to get them through flares.
 Educating and supporting caregivers, who are usually spouses, relatives or friends without medical experience, is a particular challenge in MG.
-This post, the links and further reading is intended to help caregivers, too.
+This post, the links and further reading are intended to help caregivers, too.

 What is Myasthenia Gravis (MG)?

 MG is a group of rare (prevalence 14-20:100,000 in US, although probably higher[i]) acquired autoimmune diseases.
-There are even rarer, non-autoimmune, congenital myasthenic syndromes (CMS) that we will not discuss but see this link to information about them in the endnotes.[ii]
+There are even rarer, non-autoimmune, congenital myasthenic syndromes (CMS).
+We will not discuss those here, but see this link to information about them in the endnotes.[ii]

-The name was bestowed on the disease in the late 19th C., although the first description of the disease was in 1672 and there are historical accounts of the illness of Chief Opechankanough, who died in 1644, that strongly suggest he suffered from late-onset MG.[iii]
+The name was bestowed on the disease in the late 19th C..
+However, the first description of the disease was in 1672.
+Even earlier are historical accounts of the illness of Chief Opechankanough, who died in 1644, that strongly suggest he suffered from late-onset MG.[iii]

 Myasthenia Gravis is one of those Greek-Latin mashups so common in medical lingo.
 It means “grave muscle weakness” and that sure sounds awful.
-The good news is that while MG can be life-threatening (see myasthenic crisis below), medical treatment is now available that can give most patients normal life expectancy and good quality of life.
+MG can be life-threatening (see myasthenic crisis below).
+Even so, available medical treatment can now give most patients normal life expectancy and good quality of life.

 Symptoms and Pathology

-Characteristic symptoms include waxing and waning muscle weakness, especially fatigability, where muscles lose strength with use and recover somewhat with rest.
-Ocular MG, characterized by eye muscle weakness, such as ptosis (droopy eyelid), is the most frequent form of the disease.
+Characteristic symptoms include waxing and waning muscle weakness.
+A hallmark is fatigability, where muscles lose strength with use and recover somewhat with rest.
+Ocular MG, marked by eye muscle weakness such as ptosis (droopy eyelid), is the most frequent form of the disease.